prettydiff/wisdom/Web_Training.md

 Level 3 - Architecture
 ---

+Architecture builds upon Level 2 skills by requiring a certain amount of experience making tough technical decisions to determine technical planning and the integration of various competing requirements.

 * Objectives: The ability to transform business requirements to a technical plan
 * Expectations
    - Interface with project stakeholders and validate business requirements